pixeltrix/www.fargosfordstreet.com/public/wp-content/plugins/redirect-by-custom-field/readme.txt

 == Frequently Asked Questions ==

-If your question isn't here, ask your own question at [the Wordpress.org forums](http://wordpress.org/tags/redirect-by-custom-field?forum_id=10#postform). *Please do not email or tweet with questions.*
+If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/tags/redirect-by-custom-field?forum_id=10#postform). *Please do not email or tweet with questions.*

 == Changelog ==

+= 1.0 =
+* Added new "hide redirects" filter in the list of posts/pages.

 = 0.9 =
 * New placeholder function: